 The Remeco Group provides its experts with the necessary and appropriate material resources and tools for performing their work.

 Employees and directors of the Remeco Group must use the resources and tools provided to them responsibly and only for company work.
-The resources and tools must not be used or applied for private purposes unless they have express authorisation from the relevant person.
+The resources and tools must not be used or applied for private purposes unless they have former authorisation from the relevant person.
 This entails the duty to protect these materials from unauthorised use and to safeguard them from theft, loss, damage or unlawful or inappropriate use.

 No valuable item belonging to the Company may be removed from the work station at the Company’s premises or destroyed without the proper authorisation.